Domestic Ground Source Heat Pumps

 Once a ground source heat pump is installed, there are no external fans and no external equipment is visible.
 The system is quiet in operation, issues no emissions, is very safe and requires very little maintenance.

 The installation costs will depend on the site and the amount of heat output required.
-A survey is necessary to decide whether a horizontal trench or vertical borehole is most appropriate.
-As a general guide, the installed cost of a typical gshp system can be as low as £1,000 per kW.
-However, this cost will vary with the type of property and ground conditions.
-The Renewable Heat Incentive is a financial encouragement to install ground source heat pumps: Ofgem will pay 20.46 pence per kWhour generated every year for seven years.
+A site survey is necessary to determine which type of collector (horizontal trenches, vertical borehole, water-source or open-loop) is most appropriate.
+As an indicative guide, the installed cost of a horizontal gshp system is likely to be in the range £1,250 - £1,750 per kW of capacity, with that for a vertical borehole closed-loop system in the range £1,750 - £3,000 per kW.
+However, the cost will be specific to the type of property and technical approach required.
+The Renewable Heat Incentive is a major financial encouragement to install ground source heat pumps: Ofgem will pay 20.46 pence per kWhr of eligible heat generated every year for seven years.

 GSHPs can be installed anywhere in the UK, using a borehole or shallow trenches or, less commonly, by extracting heat from a pond or lake.
 Heat collecting pipes in a closed loop, containing water (with a little antifreeze) are used to extract this stored energy, which can then be used to provide space heating and domestic hot water.
 Heat pumps can also be reversed in summer to provide cooling.

 Ground source heat pumps have been widely used in North America, Sweden, Germany and Switzerland for many years.
 Typically they cost more to install than conventional heating systems.
 However, they have very low maintenance costs and can be expected to provide safe, reliable and emission-free heating for well over over 20 years, with the ground loop lasting at least 80 years.